Eco-Friendly Bathroom Remodel

 Install low-flow fixtures to conserve water

-Swap out old showerheads, faucets, and toilets with water-saving options like low-flow models or dual-flush toilets.
-These upgrades lower water usage without sacrificing performance essential for an eco-friendly bathroom remodel.
+Swap out old showerheads, faucets, and toilets with water-saving options like low-flow models or dual-flush toilets that use fewer gallons per flush.
+These upgrades lower water usage without sacrificing performance, essential for an eco-friendly bathroom remodel.

 Use natural light and energy-efficient lighting